The question everyone is quietly asking: is my job safe? It now has a structured answer, at least by occupation type.

 - Skilled trades and caring roles are among the safest.
 Physical adaptability, unpredictable environments, and genuine human connection are challenging to automate.

-- Professional occupations are mixed, AI is a powerful assistant in many of these roles, but deep expertise, judgement under uncertainty, and client trust keep humans in the loop for now.
+- Professional occupations are mixed.
+AI is a strong assistant in many of these roles, but deep expertise, judgement under uncertainty, and client trust keep humans in the loop for now.

 The ratings are illustrative assessments based on the nature of the work, not econometric forecasts.
 Use them as a starting point for thinking about where your role sits on the spectrum, and what skills might be worth developing.